wendahere/JAWS/Sean.md

 #### Step 2:Using pip, download the ESP tool

-Now you have python installed, go to your command prompt or windows powershell and type ```pip ```.
+i)Now you have python installed, go to your command prompt or windows powershell and type ```pip ```.
 It should list the functions that pip can do on your computer.
 However, if you are getting this output: ```Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-NameError: name 'pip' is not defined```, close the tab and type pip again. if the error still persists, it probably means you need to install pip on your computer which [this article will tell you how]([https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation)).
-However, if
+NameError: name 'pip' is not defined```, close the tab and type pip again. if the error still persists, it probably means you need to install pip on your computer which [this article will tell you how]([https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation)). ii) If it is working correctly, type ```pip install esptool``` int

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2MTc4NjI0NCwtMTU5OTM1NDksLTE2MT
+eyJoaXN0b3J5IjpbNDM0MDkwODIzLC0xNTk5MzU0OSwtMTYxOD
-gwMzY1NjcsLTE4NTYzOTQxMTMsMTE5Njk3NzMwNSwxNjAxMDk4
+AzNjU2NywtMTg1NjM5NDExMywxMTk2OTc3MzA1LDE2MDEwOTgz
-MzY3XX0=
+NjddfQ==
 -->